2006 Intercontinental Cup (baseball)

-The 2006 IBAF Intercontinental Cup was held in Taichung, Taiwan from November 9 through the 19th.
+The 2006 IBAF Intercontinental Cup was held in Taichung, Taiwan from November 9–19.
 Eight countries contested the tournament, which was played at Taichung Baseball Field and the newly built Taichung Intercontinental Baseball Stadium.
 The participating countries were Cuba, Australia, Italy, the Netherlands, Japan, South Korea, and the Philippines in addition to the hosts from Chinese Taipei (Taiwan).
 The tournament was sanctioned by the International Baseball Federation.

 Round robin

-The eight teams will play a round-robin format in which they will each play the other teams once.
-This means that each team will play seven games in this first phase of the tournament over the course of eight days.
+The eight teams played a round-robin format.